AndrewRoyceMartin/Crypto-Trader-REPLIT/replit.md

 Preferred communication style: Simple, everyday language.

 ## System Architecture
 The system employs a modular architecture supporting both CLI and Flask-based web interfaces.
-It features `BacktestEngine`, `PaperTrader`, and `LiveTrader` classes for different trading modes.
+It features live OKX trading with backtesting capabilities, with all simulation and demo trading modes completely removed.

 **Deployment Configuration:**
 The primary entry point is `app.py` for fast-boot Flask deployment, supported by `wsgi.py` for production.
 It uses environment variables for port configuration and system parameters.
 A fast-boot architecture prioritizes immediate Flask startup, followed by background trading system initialization with a circuit breaker pattern and persistent data caching.
 Enhanced health endpoints (`/`, `/health`, `/ready`) provide detailed status.

 **Strategy System:**
-A plugin-based system using `BaseStrategy` allows flexible strategy implementation, such as `BollingerBandsStrategy`, generating `Signal` objects with trade actions and risk parameters.
+A live trading system using Bollinger Bands mean reversion strategy with historical backtesting and optimization capabilities.
+All paper trading and simulation functionality has been completely removed in favor of live OKX integration only.

 **Data Management:**
 A two-tier caching system utilizes SQLite for raw market data, managed by `DataManager` and `DataCache` to minimize API calls.